 Resources to Help Health Care Providers Prevent Opioid Analgesic Misuse and Overdose

 Health care providers can play a central role in reversing the epidemic of opioid analgesic misuse and overdose deaths.
-Because of this, the Health Department is conducting door-to-door outreach to physicians, nurse practitioners and physician assistants on the safe and judicious prescribing of opioid analgesics.
-The outreach campaign targets Staten Island because its rate of opioid analgesic overdose death in 2011 was higher than all other boroughs.
+Because of this, the Health Department is conducting door-to-door outreach on safe and judicious opioid prescribing to Bronx physicians during May-June 2015.
+The outreach campaign focuses on the Bronx because Bronx residents have the second highest rate of opioid analgesic death among all NYC boroughs.
 An Opioid Analgesic Action Kit that contains useful provider and patient resources is being distributed through the outreach campaign and is available electronically below.
 We hope you will use the kit to help decrease opioid analgesic misuse and its health consequences among your patients.